svanas/delphereum/README.md

 ## Dependencies

-Before you can compile this project, you will need to clone the following repositories, and then add them to your Delphi Library path:
+Before you can compile this project, you will need to clone the following repositories, and then add them to your Delphi search path:
 ```
 git clone https://github.com/rvelthuis/DelphiBigNumbers
 git clone https://github.com/Xor-el/SimpleBaseLib4Pascal